ohowland/GridPy/README.md

 # GridPi

-Currently under development.
-GridPi is a distributed microgrid control framework, currently tested on a RaspberryPi.
+Local power system dispatch controller.
+Run on a RaspberryPi.